altocodenl/TODIS/readme.md

 If you take away one thing from this treatise, it should be this one: **if you are working with a DIS, look at the painting (the data) as much as possible.
 And ignore as much as possible the brush and the palette (The List).**

 Why not look at data and focus on The List?
-Normally, nobody even asks this question.
-When I raised it, I obtained two arguments against looking at the data:
+Normally, nobody asks this question.
+When I happen to raise it, I obtain two arguments against just focusing on the data:

 1. There's too much data, so we cannot look directly at it.
-That's why we have programming languages, programming paradigms, libraries, etc.
+That's why we have programming languages, programming paradigms, libraries (The List).
 2. Data is just a detail.
 We should be focused on bigger, deeper things, not on low-level things.

 This entire treatise is built on toppling these two myths with the following (hypo)theses: